OlivierLDff/Qaterial/docs/Inputs/DateTime.md

 ### TextFieldTimePicker

-This TextField allows the user to select an EU hour by editing the text in the field or by picking an hour in a TimePickerDialog.
+This TextField allows the user to select an hour by editing the text in the field or by picking an hour in a TimePickerDialog.

 **Properties**